jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Time of notification
 (2) The investor must give notice before the end of the relevant period.
 Application of rate
+(3) For an investor for an income year, a multi-rate PIE must apply the most recent notified investor rate to every day in the period.
+However, for the 2010–11 income year, the most recent notified investor rate on or after 1 October 2010 is applied only to every day on or after 1 October 2010.
+For a day before 1 October 2010, the multi-rate PIE may apply a notified investor rate corresponding to the most recent notified investor rate, ignoring the Taxation (Budget Measures) Act 2010 (for example: a notified investor rate of 12.5% may be applied before 1 October 2010, if the most recent notified investor rate on or after 1 October 2010 is 10.5%).
+Exception
-(3) A multi-rate PIE must apply the investor rate last notified by an investor in relation to every day of the period.
-However, this subsection does not apply if the PIE has made a voluntary payment of tax under section HM 45 that is intended to satisfy its income tax liability for the period in relation to the investor unless the rate last notified applies to the voluntary payment.
+(3B) Subsection (3) does not apply if the PIE has made a voluntary payment of tax under section HM 45 that is intended to satisfy its income tax liability for the period in relation to the investor unless the rate last notified applies to the voluntary payment.
 When chosen rate lower than rate in sections HM 56 to HM 58 (4) If an investor advises a notified investor rate that is lower than their prescribed investor rate that would apply under sections HM 56 to HM 58, income attributed to them by the PIE is not excluded income of the investor under section CX 56 (Attributed income of certain investors in multi-rate PIEs).
 When rate disregarded
 (5) The Commissioner may notify a PIE to disregard an investor's notified investor rate if the Commissioner considers the rate is incorrect.
 The notification must include a rate for the investor that the Commissioner considers appropriate.
 When no rate notified
-(6) If an investor does not advise a multi-rate PIE of their notified investor rate, the rate applying for a period is 30%.
+(6) If an investor does not advise a multi-rate PIE of their notified investor rate, the rate applying for a period is 28%.

 ### HM 61 Certain exiting investors zero-rated
 Despite section HM 60, the tax rate applying to an investor for a quarter is 0% if—